hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 downstairs.
 Where it leads it won't matter to me anymore, another tower perhaps!

+What?!
 I though this was the Tower!
-You just said that!

 Yeah, well...
 Ka is a wheel.
-It manifests as a cycle but it is spiraling in nature.
+It manifests as a cycle, but it is spiraling in nature.
 Just like the steps of this tower.
 Seen from above it would appear you were walking in circles, yet you were moving.
 See, one does not swim in the same river twice.
 The river is no the same river, and you are not the same person.
 You are not the same person you were one second ago and you won't be the same person the next tower to reach.

+Roland is loosing it, he needs to get back to firm ground.
+To who he is.
+To what he think is real.

 So... — the Crimson King stands up and walks up to the ledge of the Tower — I'm ready whenever you are.